Georgian affair: Conflicting accounts of Lenin's reaction

 Lenin's reaction following Ordzhonikidze's takeover is a matter of dispute revolving around attribution of three letters and one Pravda article.

 In one telling, on March 5, 1923, Lenin broke off personal relations with Stalin.
 He attempted to enlist Leon Trotsky to take over the Georgian problem, and began preparing three notes and a speech, where he would announce to the Party Congress that Stalin would be removed as General Secretary.
 However, on March 9, 1923, Lenin suffered a third stroke, which would eventually lead to his death.
-Trotsky declined to confront Stalin on the issue probably due to his long-held prejudice against Georgia as a Menshevik stronghold.
+Trotsky declined to confront Stalin on the issue with some speculating it was due to his long-held prejudice against Georgia as a Menshevik stronghold or out of concern of being politically isolated without Lenin’s support.
 At the 12th Party Congress in April 1923, the Georgian Communists found themselves isolated.
 With Lenin's notes suppressed, every word uttered from the platform against Georgian or Ukrainian nationalism was greeted with stormy applause, while the mildest allusion to Great Russian chauvinism was received in stony silence.

 Thus Lenin's illness, Stalin's increasing influence in the party and his ascent toward full power, and the sidelining of Leon Trotsky led to the marginalization of the decentralist forces within the Georgian Communist Party.

-Recent scholarship, however, has challenged the authenticity of the source materials involved in reaching this conclusion.
+Historian Stephen Kotkin, however, has challenged the authenticity of the source materials involved in reaching this conclusion.
+Conversely, most historians consider Lenin's major writings during this period the document to be an accurate reflection of his views.

 Over December 15–16, 1922, Lenin's condition had worsened, which left him unable to write ever again, and he relied instead on dictation.
 Two days later, the Central Committee voted to restrict contact between Lenin and other Soviet leaders; six days after that, it voted to restrict the time Lenin would be allowed to spend each day on dictation to 5–10 minutes, adding that "this cannot have the character of correspondence, and [Lenin] may not expect to receive any answers."
 These restrictions were aimed at helping Lenin to recuperate, but they became instead a source of deep distress.